efoster9/interactive-web/unit-5-simple-websockets/U5LAB2/U5LAB2.md

 1. Add an event listener to the socket for the `chat` event
 2. Extract the `screenName` and `message` values out of the object in the handler
 3. Call the included `getUser` function with the screen name and extract the `colorClass` out of the returned user object (such as `const colorClass = user.colorClass`)
-4. Save a formatted version of the message into a new variable by calling `.trim()` on it
+4. Save a formatted version of the message into a new variable after calling `.trim()` on it
 5. Create a new chat message DOM element by calling the included `createMessage` function with `"chat-message"` as the first argument and this HTML string as the second:

 ```js